 Understanding dog behavior is not only interesting but helpful in day-to-day life.
-One question we are often asked is “why do dogs always follow you?”
-Some may stick with their owner from room to room, others may be at humans’ feet constantly, despite the person.
+We always ask, “why do dogs always follow you?”
+Some may stick with their owner from room to room, and others may be at humans’ feet constantly, despite the person.

-This behavior may be annoying for some, concerning, or even just interesting.
-So today we are going to explore the reasons why this behavior occurs and what factors influence it.
+This behavior may be annoying, concerning, or even interesting for some.
+So today, we are going to explore the reasons why this behavior occurs and what factors influence it.
 As not every dog does this, we want to explain why your dog is one of those who attempt to be your shadow!
 Let’s dive into why dogs follow people.

 History of Dogs and Humans